vuejs/pinia/packages/docs/cookbook/composing-stores.md

 ## Nested stores

-Note that if one store uses an other store, **there is no need to create a new store in a separate file**, you can directly import it.
+Note that if one store uses another store, **there is no need to create a new store in a separate file**, you can directly import it.
 Think of it as nesting.

 You can call `useOtherStore()` at the top of any getter or action: